Best Places To Visit In The Philippines During Wet Season [Part Two]

 Isn’t it great when someone else has already done the hard work for you?
 So, let’s get started!

 To kick things off, as I mentioned in part 1 of this series, Davao usually only has about one big storm every couple of years.
-Being located closer to the equator the weather is a little more stable and predictable.
+Being located close to the equator the weather is a little more stable and predictable.

 Therefore, one of the best places that you can visit is Pearl Farm Beach Resort.
 This is a very exclusive resort and is in my top 3 places to visit in the Philippines.